-Gert Madsen, like dozens of other Danish Home Guard officers, received the telephone call he had been dreading, but subconsciously anticipating to come at any time, as he was preparing to leave his office in Holstebro on 5 July, 1987.
+Gert Madsen, like dozens of other Danish Home Guard officers, received the telephone call he had been dreading, but subconsciously expecting to come at any moment, as he was preparing to leave his office in Holstebro on 5 July, 1987.
 The thirty-five year old Home Guard captain was a barrister in civilian life.
-He was an associate in a mid-sized firm in Holstebro which dealt with insurance claims.
-Madsen had joined the Home Guard after his conscription time in the Royal Danish Army came to an end.
+He was an associate in a mid-sized firm in Holstebro that dealt with insurance claims.
+Madsen had joined the Home Guard after his conscription time in the Royal Danish Army had ended.
 He did so out of a sense of obligation to his fellow citizens.
 It was only fair that he contribute something back to the country that had given him so much.
 So, on weekends, and select other times of the year, Madsen trained with the Home Guard.

 The phone call had been expected for days, since US and Soviet warships exchanged fire in the Mediterranean.
 Each passing day brought a new deterioration in the crisis, and growing alarm in Western European nations.
 In Denmark, the tension was palpable.
 Citizens made a large effort to go about their regular daily routines and pay little attention to the growing menace to the east or the preparations for war taking place to the south and north.

 When he arrived home, his wife Jane was waiting expectantly.
 The wife of a fellow Home Guard officer had called her with the news about the message going out.
 Madsen tried his best to calm and reassure her.
 A phone call and resultant meeting did not quite mean mobilization and imminent war.
 His wife, though, was not swayed.
-She understood what was happening, yet this moment was when the real world violently collided with hers.
-The insulation that kept Jane’s mind padded from the foul truth of the international situation was stripped away.
+She understood what was happening, yet this was the moment when the real world violently collided with her own hopes and beliefs.
+The insulation that kept Jane’s mind padded from the foul truth of the international situation was violently stripped away.
 She broke down and cried.
 Gert brought her into the bedroom, away from the kids, and consoled her.
-He assured her that he would not be packing up and leaving for war that evening, though in reality, he could not rule the possibility out entirely.
+He assured her that he would not be packing up and leaving for war that evening, though in reality, he could not rule the possibility out.
 In time, Jane came around, and dinner that evening was not the tense, subdued meal that Gert had begun to think it would be.
 Quite the opposite actually.

 For the evening, Kruse told the officers they would be given the assignment and orders for their respective units.
 He, and a pair of active duty officers who’d arrived during the meeting handled the matter.
 An Army major briefed Madsen when it was his turn.